danthegoodman1/DurableStreams/README.md

 ## Differences from Kafka-like systems

+It's more like Redis streams, without the consumer group.

 ### Publish is not socketed

 This makes it easier to quickly publish messages and go away.
 You don't need to set up and manage a connection.